Kashan-amd/MODIS/README.md

-# OSC Corporation - Business Management System
+# OSC Corporation - Resource Planning

 A comprehensive platform designed to help businesses manage their organizations, track financial transactions, and maintain relationships with vendors and clients.